<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 • No notes or proof of delivery: With Google Maps, drivers only have access to the route, the stops, and their location.
 You can’t add information about the order or its recipient.
 And you can’t collect additional data, like PODs at the destination.

-Route Planning on Google Maps: Does it work?
+Route Planning on Google Maps: Does It Work?

 Here’s the bottom line: